danyvarghese/One-Shot-ILP/README.md

 # One Shot Hypothesis Derivation(OSHD)

-It is a novel approach for one-shot rule learning  based on using a logic program declarative bias which is a special case of Top-Directed Hypothesis Derivation (TDHD)[1]
+It is a novel approach for one-shot rule learning  using a logic program declarative bias which is a special case of Top-Directed Hypothesis Derivation (TDHD)[1]

+## Objective

+We apply OSHD to the challenging task of Malayalam character recognition.
+This is a challenging task due to spherical and complex structure of Malayalam hand-written language.
+We compare our results with a state-of-the- art Deep Learning approach, called Siamese Network, which has been developed for one-shot learning.

 ## Reference